shyamalschandra/citysimulator/README.md

 Team Members: Hema Kanoujia & Bismark Akoto

-Goal: A video game to provide a discrete simulation of someone with power in the city to decide whether to randomly choose a solution to a fire, ER, or police ficitious problem in the Kansas areas.
+Goal: A video game to provide a discrete simulation of someone with power in the city to decide whether to randomly choose a solution to a fire, ER, or police fictious problem in the Kansas areas.

 Before every turn, the user gets a four-choices where they can decide whether he or she will win more time by giving the right choice or lose time by giving the wrong choice.